-5All positions posted in ROCS will automatically include the Rutgers University Non-Discrimination Statement
+&lt;sup>5 All positions posted in ROCS will automatically include the Rutgers University Non-Discrimination Statement

-6 "Dispositioned" means that Applicant Reviewers advance applicants to the appropriate state upon rejection or withdrawal e.g., "Not Selected for Interview," "Interview-Not Selected," "Withdrawn," "Cancel/Offer Declined," etc. Upon completion of the recruitment process, the Posting Authorizer must confirm all applicants are dispositioned and then advance the posting to the appropriate workflow state i.e., Filled, Canceled, etc. A generated email will be sent to rejected applicants (i.e., Not Selected for Interview-Not Selected) after the posting is advanced to Filled.
+&lt;sup>6 "Dispositioned" means that Applicant Reviewers advance applicants to the appropriate state upon rejection or withdrawal e.g., "Not Selected for Interview," "Interview-Not Selected," "Withdrawn," "Cancel/Offer Declined," etc. Upon completion of the recruitment process, the Posting Authorizer must confirm all applicants are dispositioned and then advance the posting to the appropriate workflow state i.e., Filled, Canceled, etc. A generated email will be sent to rejected applicants (i.e., Not Selected for Interview and Interview-Not Selected) after the posting is advanced to Filled.